 6. Travel, But Make Your Credit Card Company Pick Up the Bill

 I love leveraging my credit cards to earn airline miles.
-In fact, in the last 2 years, I’ve earned more than a million miles!
+In fact, in the last two years, I’ve earned more than a million miles!

 Another strategy is to earn free miles on the airline’s site by taking surveys, shopping online, etc. We’ve got a huge roundup of ways to get free miles here.